indraneelpatil/nd_icp/README.md

 * The matrix which applies the opposite transformation to the original matrix
 * Unfortunately this isnt unique

+#### Transposing a matrix
+* Transpose of a symmetric matrix is the symmetric matrix itself
+* Transpose of a orthagonal matrix is the orthogonal matrix inverse so rotation in the opposite direction
+* Transposing a rectangular matrix gives us switched dimensions

 #### Eigenvectors/ Eigenvalues of matrix
 * Vector which only gets scaled after matrix transformation but maintains direction
 * Eigen value is the scaling constant for the eigen vector